FORTH-ICS-INSPIRE/artemis/README.md

 * Vasileios Kotronis, FORTH-ICS

 ## License
 We are finalizing the process of open-sourcing the ARTEMIS software under the BSD-3 license.
+A provisional [license](LICENSE) has been added to the code.
-During the testing phase, the tester is allowed to have access to the code and use it, but is not allowed to disclose the code to third parties.
+During the testing phase and until ARTEMIS is fully open-sourced, the tester is allowed to have access to the code and use it, but is not allowed to disclose the code to third parties.

 ## Acknowledgements